 Aeroporto di Bologna in a nutshell

-Bologna Guglielmo Marconi Airport, classified as a "strategic airport" in the centre-north area of the National Airports Plan prepared by the Ministry of Infrastructure and Transport, in 2017 was the eighth biggest Italian airport by passenger numbers, with 8.2 million passengers, of which 76% on international flights.
+Bologna Guglielmo Marconi Airport, classified as a "strategic airport" in the centre-north area of the National Airports Plan prepared by the Ministry of Infrastructure and Transport, in 2018 was the eighth biggest Italian airport by passenger numbers, with 8.5 million passengers, of which 76,8% on international flights (Source: Assaeroporti).

-Located in the heart of the Emilian food valley and the automotive and packaging industrial districts, the airport has a catchment area of about 11 million inhabitants with an extremely high concentration of internationally oriented enterprises and with commercial expansion policies to Eastern Europe and Asia.
-The area is also one of the most relevant tourist destinations of the country.
-Such features make Marconi Airport attractive for a balanced blend of both leisure and business passengers.
+Located in the heart of the Emilian food valley and the automotive and packaging industrial districts, the airport has a catchment area of about 11 million inhabitants and around 47,000 companies with a strong propensity to exports and internationalization and with commercial expansion policies to Eastern Europe and Asia.

 As for airport infrastructure, the airport has among its strategic objectives in the next few years an important development plan that mainly concerns the expansion of the terminal, particularly in the parts of security checks and gate area.
 The company's aim is to make Bologna Airport one of the most modern and functional in Italy, an important gateway to the city and region.